birkofcz/42_rainfall/level2/README.md

   return;
 }
 ~~~
 We can already see that the program is **allocating 80 bytes, 76 for the string and 4 bytes for uint variable (4 bytes on 32 bit systems)**.
-From what we already know about **stack frame** for program execution, this will be our potential offset for force execution of what we might need on the place of the return memory address.
+From what we already know about **stack frame** for program execution, this will be our potential offset for force execution of what we might need on the place of the return memory address. **BUT!** this code is little wittier, as the return address comparation here is effectivelly blocking the classical buffer overflow.
+Why?
+Read the stuff [HERE](https://unix.stackexchange.com/questions/509607/how-a-64-bit-process-virtual-address-space-is-divided-in-linux).
+As we can see, 0xbf****** address ranges are historically associated with user memory on 32 bit x86 systems - the stack, in other words.
+So, the code above is blocking the execution of the return memory addresses located on the stack, exiting the flow.
+Fortunatelly, there is also a **heap**...